sassoftware/viya4-monitoring-kubernetes/monitoring/README.md

 ## Workload Node Placement

 SAS Viya is deployed using a workload node placement strategy, which uses the `workload.sas.com/class` taint to optimize the placement of its components on Kubernetes nodes.
 By default, the monitoring components do **not** participate in the workload node placement strategy.
 This is the recommended approach, because it enables the monitoring components to function even if `workload.sas.com/class`-tainted nodes are scaled to zero (in other words, are shut down).
 Therefore, by default, most of the monitoring components are deployed to cluster nodes that do not have `workload.sas.com/class` taints.
 On Microsoft Azure, this results in pods being deployed on nodes in the `system` nodepool.

 To deploy the monitoring components so that they participate in the SAS Viya workload node placement strategy rather than use this recommended deployment, set `MON_NODE_PLACEMENT_ENABLE` to `true` in `$USER_DIR/monitoring/user.env`.

-## Istio Integration

-This repository contains an optional set of dashboards for Istio.
-These dashboards use these assumptions:

-* Istio is installed in the `istio-system` namespace
-* The optional Prometheus instance that is included with Istio is deployed

-To enable Istio support, set `ISTIO_ENABLED=true` in `$USER_DIR/user.env` or `$USER_DIR/monitoring/user.env` before deploying monitoring using the `deploy_monitoring_cluster.sh` script.

 ### Recommendations